Lion: Description

-The lion is a muscular, broad-chested cat with a short, rounded head, a reduced neck and round ears.
-Its fur varies in colour from light buff to silvery grey, yellowish red and dark brown.
+The lion is a muscular, broad-chested cat with a short, rounded head, a reduced neck, and round ears; males have broader heads.
+The fur varies in colour from light buff to silvery grey, yellowish red, and dark brown.
 The colours of the underparts are generally lighter.
-A new-born lion has dark spots, which fade as the cub reaches adulthood, although faint spots often may still be seen on the legs and underparts.
-The lion is the only member of the cat family that displays obvious sexual dimorphism.
-Males have broader heads and a prominent mane that grows downwards and backwards covering most of the head, neck, shoulders, and chest.
-The mane is typically brownish and tinged with yellow, rust and black hairs.

-The tail of all lions ends in a dark, hairy tuft that in some lions conceals an approximately 5 mm-long, hard "spine" or "spur" that is formed from the final, fused sections of tail bone.
+A new-born lion has dark spots, which fade as the cub reaches adulthood, although faint spots may still be seen on the legs and underparts.
+The tail of all lions ends in a dark, hairy tuft that, in some lions, conceals an approximately 5 mm-long, hard "spine" or "spur" composed of dermal papillae.
 The functions of the spur are unknown.
-The tuft is absent at birth and develops at around 5 1/2 months of age.
-It is readily identifiable by the age of seven months.
+The tuft is absent at birth, develops at around 5 1/2 months of age and is readily identifiable at the age of seven months.

-Of the living felid species, the lion is rivaled only by the tiger in length, weight, and height at the shoulder.
-Its skull is very similar to that of the tiger, although the frontal region is usually more depressed and flattened, and has a slightly shorter postorbital region and broader nasal openings than those of the tiger.
+Its skull is very similar to that of the tiger, although the frontal region is usually more depressed and flattened and has a slightly shorter postorbital region and broader nasal openings than those of the tiger.
 Due to the amount of skull variation in the two species, usually only the structure of the lower jaw can be used as a reliable indicator of species.

-Skeletal muscles of the lion make up 58.8% of its body weight and represents the highest percentage of muscles among mammals.
+The skeletal muscles of the lion make up 58.8% of its body weight and represent the highest percentage of muscles among mammals.
+Despite this, their thigh muscles do not exceed and only approach the mass predicted for their body mass.
+The lion has a high concentration of fast twitch muscle fibres, giving them quick bursts of speed but less stamina.

 Size

-The size and weight of adult lions varies across global range and habitats.
+Among felids, the lion is second only to the tiger in size.
+The size and weight of adult lions vary across its range and habitats.
 Accounts of a few individuals that were larger than average exist from Africa and India.